solita/solita.github.com/_posts/2015-04-01-aurelia-io.md

 ### How's the view? ###

-Aurelia uses view-viewmodel architecture, and what we see here is viewmodel named App.
+Aurelia uses view-viewmodel architecture, and what we see here is a viewmodel named App.
 The view for this viewmodel would be named app.html, and it looks like this:

 {% highlight html %}
 <template>